zhengyt1/FemmeHack-2023/README.md

-## Project: Looking for free lunch
+## Project: Free Lunch

 ## Introduction

-Welcome to the Looking for Free Lunch project!
+Welcome to the Free Lunch project!
 This project is aimed at helping people find free lunch options in the local area and avoid food waste.
 Whether you're a student on a tight budget, a busy professional with limited time, or just someone who loves a good deal, this project is for you.

 ## Inspiration